Tourism in the Philippines

-Tourism is an important sector for Philippine economy.
-The travel and tourism industry contributed 5.2%% to the country's GDP in 2021; this was lower than the 12.7% recorded in 2019 prior to the COVID-19 lockdowns.
-The country is known for having its rich biodiversity as its main tourist attraction.
-Popular destinations among tourists include Boracay, Palawan, and Siargao.
-Despite potential, the Philippines has lagged in tourism industry behind some of its Southeast Asian neighbors due to political and social problems.
+Tourism is an important sector for the Philippine economy.
+The travel and tourism industry contributed 8.9% to the country's GDP in 2024; this was lower than the 12.7% recorded in 2019 prior to the COVID-19 lockdowns.
+Coastal tourism, encompassing beach and diving activities, constitutes 25% of the Philippines' tourism revenue, serving as its primary income source in the sector.
+Popular destinations among tourists include Boracay, Palawan, Cebu and Siargao.
+While the Philippines has encountered political and social challenges that have affected its tourism industry, the country has also taken steps to address these issues.
+Over the past years, there have been efforts to improve political stability, enhance security measures, and promote social inclusivity, all of which contribute to creating a more favorable environment for tourism, such as the Boracay rehabilitation.